Russia preps a psychological profile of Trump. Here's what it says.

 The file is being compiled by retired diplomats and some of Putin's staff, he added.

-The attempt to get inside the mind of the U.S. president is aimed at helping Putin plan for his first meeting with America's new leader, the date for which is yet to be decided.
+The attempt to get inside the U.S. president's mind is aimed at helping Putin plan for his first meeting with America's new leader, the date for which is yet to be decided.

 "Very serious preparatory work is going on in the Kremlin, including a paper — seven pages — describing a psychological portrait of Trump, especially based on this last two to three months, and the last weeks," added Fedorov, who said he has known Trump since 2000.